Registration of a Marriage

 Once the application is complete, it is forwarded to the competent registrar’s office in Germany, where it will be processed.

-Enlarge image (© picture-alliance/chromorange) The fees for the recording of the marriage and the issuance of the requested marriage certificates are set by each individual German state and therefore can vary.
-Registrar’s Office I in Berlin will likely collect the following fees:
+The fees for the recording of the marriage and the issuance of the requested marriage certificates are set by each individual German state and therefore can vary.
+In most cases, the following fees apply:

 The basic fee for recording the marriage in the marriage register is € 60.00.
 This amount increases by € 20.00 if foreign law must be observed.
 The current fees for a marriage certificate are € 10.00, for every additional copy of the same document which is ordered at the same time, the fee is € 5.00.
 The Registrar’s Office I in Berlin will forward the necessary account information upon receipt of the application.